Join us in Paradise!

 These FAQs are intended to answer some of the common questions that our guests at The Cliffs at Princeville 7301 ask.

-If you have any questions not on the list, contact us at inquiry@go-kauai.com.
+If you have any questions not on the list, visit The Cliffs at Princeville FAQs page, or contact us at inquiry@go-kauai.com.

 What should we pack for our Kauai vacation?